mossbutter/landing-page/README.md

 Project #2 in Foundations.
 Building a website using a [photo](https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/project/odin-project.png) reference.

 ## Expectation 🚀
-- Learn how to create a website using flexbox and only a photo refernece.
+- Learn how to create a website using flexbox and only a photo reference.
 - No inspecting elements of other examples.
 - Using search engines to figure out the gaps.